crazcalm/rust-programs/src/advent_of_code/2015/day_7.md

 This was pretty painful.
 I made silly mistakes, like not understand that the commands are coming out of order.
 Post that, I made a bunch of small programming errors in the `needed_vars_set` function that led to infinite loops.

+Also, I changed the "process old commands" approach.
+I decided that it would be easier to parse the command and find all the variables list in in, then check to see of those variables are set.
+If they are set, then I process the command.
+If they are not set, I store that command in a list and try processing it again later.

+Once I got to the part where I am only processing old commands, I used the same exact approach again to re-process everything.
+The main difference is that this time i put it into a while loop and kept repeating the process until all the commands were processed.

 All in all, I am really glad that I took time to think through the parts of the problem I did understand correctly.
 I think that if I were confused by any of the bitwise operations or the initial line parsing, I would have made so many mistakes that I would have given up out of frustration.